 Each year distinguished public figures and outstanding scholars from American and foreign universities present lectures on campus.
 Some of these international visitors come as scholars-in-residence for week-long, semester-long, or year-long periods of time.
 All these people enrich the intellectual offerings of the college and allow students and faculty to encounter new ideas and different opinions.
 Academic departments and student groups frequently sponsor lectures and small-group discussions which encourage the exploration of issues beyond the classroom.
 Special lecture topics range from discussion of current political, social, and economic issues to consideration of new scholarly developments within academic disciplines.

 The Morgan Lectureship Endowed by the board of trustees in 1929, in grateful appreciation for the distinguished service of James Henry Morgan of the Class of 1878, professor of Greek, dean, and president of the college, the Morgan Lectureship is used by the president of the college “for the procurement of one or more special lectures annually upon such subject or subjects as he may deem wise....”
 The lectureship brings to campus a scholar in residence for three to five days to meet informally with individuals and class groups, and to deliver the Morgan lectures on topics in the social sciences and humanities.
-Recent scholars have been been Michael Ignatieff, Samantha Power, Art Spiegelman, Sandra Steingraber, Jennifer Egan and Richard Wilkinson.
-The 2013-14 lecturer was Kay Redfield Jamison, Professor of Psychiatry at Johns Hopkins University School of Medicine.
-Her lecture was "Mood Disorders and Creativity."
+Recent scholars have been been Samantha Power, Art Spiegelman, Sandra Steingraber, Jennifer Egan, Richard Wilkinson and Kay Redfield Jamison.
+The 2015-16 lecturer was Patricia Hill Colling, Professor of Sociology at the University of Maryland, College Park.
+Her lecture was "Intersectionality, Black Youth and Political Activism."

 The Pflaum Lectures in History are supported by income from a fund contributed by students and friends of the late Professor John C. Pflaum in appreciation of his effective teaching.
 The lectures bring to campus scholars who, like Professor Pflaum, are particularly successful in oral presentation of historical topics.
-Dr. Michael Katz, Annenberg Professor of History and a Research Associate in the Population Studies Center at the University of Pennsylvania, delivered the 2013 Pflaum Lecture entitled “Why Don't American Cities Burn Very Often.”
-Other recent lecturers have been Graydon Tunstall, John Voll, Mercedes Vilanova, Harold H. Saunders, William J. Burns, Geoffry R. Stone, Conrad Crane, Brian Donahue, Thomas Hull, Daniel Walker Howe and Zachary Lockman.
+Dr. Michael Adas, Rutgers University, delivered the 2014-15 Pflaum Lecture entitled “War of the Empires: The Great War and the Demise of the European World Order.”
+Other recent lecturers have been John Voll, Mercedes Vilanova, Harold H. Saunders, William J. Burns, Geoffry R. Stone, Conrad Crane, Brian Donahue, Thomas Hull, Daniel Walker Howe, Zachary Lockman and Michael Katz.

 The Glover Memorial Lectures are usually presented in alternate years.
 This lectureship in science was established in 1958 in memory of John Glover of Newcastle-upon-Tyne, England, the inventor of the Glover Tower, and in memory of his son and grandson, Henry and Lester Glover, by the late Dr. John D. Yeagley and Mrs. Yeagley of York, Pennsylvania.
-Recent Glover Lectures include Peter Brancazio’s “Sports on the Moon,” Clint Sprott on “The New Science of Chaos,” Dr. Dorrit Hoffleit’s presentation on “A Century of Women in Astronomy,” Lawrence Krauss’ lecture on “The Physics of Star Trek,” Albert Bartlett’s lecture on “Arithmetic, Population, and Energy,” and David Lee’s lecture on “Superconductivity and Superfluidity: A Century of Discovery.”
+Recent Glover Lectures include Clint Sprott on “The New Science of Chaos,” Dr. Dorrit Hoffleit’s presentation on “A Century of Women in Astronomy,” Lawrence Krauss’ lecture on “The Physics of Star Trek,” Albert Bartlett’s lecture on “Arithmetic, Population, and Energy,” David Lee’s lecture on “Superconductivity and Superfluidity: A Century of Discovery” and Rush Holt's lecture on "Advancing Science."

 The Rabinowitz Program was created by Wilbur M. Rabinowitz, Class of 1940 and a trustee of the college, to enable students and faculty to benefit from encounters with articulate and knowledgeable spokespersons whose careers are or have been in business or government.
 Individuals who have distinguished themselves in the corporate world or government are invited to visit the Dickinson campus as participants in one of the two components of the program: the Benjamin Rush Award Ceremony or the Executive-in-Residence Program.